P. P. Werlein: Music business

 Werlein refused to recognize Union copyrights and published new versions of "Dixie", including "The War Song of Dixie" with words by Albert Pike.
 He also profited from pro-Confederate sentiment by publishing several pieces of music attributed falsely to Jefferson Davis.
 The Civil War also brought the addition of Werlein's wife's name (Halsey) to the company, which became P. P. Werlein & Halsey in 1861.
 Nevertheless, the collapse of Confederate money and the seizure of Werlein's inventory of Confederate sheet music with the end of the Civil War put Werlein's stores temporarily out of business.

 At the outbreak of the American Civil War, Werlein became a vocal proponent of the Confederacy.
 After the Union Army took control of New Orleans, Werlein refused to take the Oath of Allegiance required of people in occupied regions of the southern United States.
 Following his refusal, Werlein went into forced retirement in New Iberia, Louisiana, until the cessation of hostilities in the American Civil War.

-P. P. Werlein & Halsey reopened in 1865 and by 1867 relcated to 82 Baronne Street in New Orleans.
+P. P. Werlein & Halsey reopened in 1865 and by 1867 relocated to 82 Baronne Street in New Orleans.
 Philip Werlein's son, also named Philip, became an owner.
 Many years later, the business passed on to Philip Werlein, Jr.'s son.
 In 1940, David Franck bought the Werleins' publishing business, although the family kept their retail music store business in New Orleans.
 Werlein's for Music expanded to become a regional chain of stores, which continued in the Greater New Orleans area until its liquidation in 2003.